shatrughnaupadhyay/adaptive-fading-simulation/README.md

 # Adaptive Fading in Agentic Scaffolding -- Simulation Prototype

-Companion code for the paper:

-> **Adaptive Fading in Agentic Scaffolding: Mitigating the AI Learning Paradox**
-> Shatrughna Upadhyay
-> Submitted for publication (2026)

 This repository contains a reproducible simulation of the multi-agent fading framework described in the paper.
 It implements the synthetic learner model (BEAGLE-inspired), the Student Knowledge Modeling Agent